Sociopath Definition And Symptoms

 - Criminal acts

-The antisocial behavior of a sociopath begins in childhood, but a diagnosis cannot be made until the age of 18.
 A disregard for the rights of others is a symptom that is not always obvious because a sociopath knows how to manipulate others.
-Sociopaths have extreme emotional deficits and do not care how they make others feel, and they will use feelings for personal gain.
-Lack of morals, high impulsivity, and addiction lead to criminal acts.
+Sociopaths have extreme emotional deficits and do not care how they make others feel as personal gain is their ultimate goal.
+The lack of morals, high impulsivity, and manipulation often results in criminal acts.

 - Lack of empathy